Research in the College

 Focas Research Institute

-The Focas Research Institute mainly involves researchers within the College of Sciences & Health and the College of Engineering & Built Environment and aims to:
+The Focas Research Institute mainly facilitates research activities within the College of Sciences & Health and the College of Engineering & Built Environment and aims to:

 - consolidate and develop existing expertise;